 access this information.

-Develop and use interpersonal skills to establish partnerships with infants, families, and the health care team.
+Develop and use collaborative interpersonal communication skills to establish partnerships with infants, families, and the health care team.

 Demonstrate accurate and timely documentation of nursing care.

-Practice in accordance with Professional Standards for Registered Nurses.
+Practice in accordance with the BCCNP Professional and Practice Standards for Registered Nurses.

 NSNE 7900 is offered as a part of the following programs: